 The Young Americans College of the Performing Arts is located at 1132, 1128 & 1112 Olympic Drive, Corona, California.
 Class sessions are held in these three buildings.
-Practicum courses are held in conjunction with touring programs offered by The Young Americans.
-Located close to local restaurants and stores, and near to the apartment complex utilized for student housing, this arrangement allows the organization to be selfcontained and provides a safe and convenient learning environment.
+Located close to local restaurants and stores, and near to the apartment complex utilized for student housing, this arrangement allows the organization to be self-contained and provides a safe and convenient learning environment.